danielmkarlsson/SuperClean/README.md

 • ~~Fix aliases in core-synths-global.scd, seems to inherit keys from Synthdef args, dla,dlf,dlt is goal~~
 • ~~Add FM synthdef~~
 • ~~Add Additive synthdef~~
+• ~~Add `crv` param to env~~

 • Raise output volume
+• Investigate possible bug where long samples (try an hour) will play back at lower sample rate
 • ReDo rm with feedback
-• Set audible default values for fmx, what are sensible defaults?
+• Set audible default values for `fmx`, what are sensible defaults?
-• Might there be a way to lessen the likeliness of the envelopes in fmx clicking?
+• Might there be a way to lessen the likeliness of the envelopes in `fmx` clicking?
-• Pan not working in fmx
+• Pan not working in `fmx`
-• Pan not working in uio
+• Pan not working in `uio`
 • Pros/cons of env keys value range relating to sample length (like `begin` & `end`)
-• Investigate possible bug where long samples (try an hour) will play back at lower sample rate
 • `doneAction:2` , why not?
 Hopefully solves `loop` edge cases and longer releases never finishing

 • Include `Pxshuf`